 2)Create a "Loop Item"- to loop enter searching keywords

 We can customize our "text list" to create a loop search action.
-Octoparse will automatically enter every keyword in the list into the search box, one line a time.
+Octoparse will automatically enter every keyword in the list into the search box, one line at a time.

 - Drop a "loop item" action into the workflow designer